 Waiting in line is the worst.
 It eats into your day and takes time away from other fun things you could be doing while on vacation.

-That’s why having the Go Boston Card is so awesome.
+That’s why having the Go Boston Pass is so awesome.
 You can skip the line at various attractions and save time.
 Imagine jumping right to the front of the line at the New England Aquarium!

 Skipping the line is a great perk if you have a limited amount of time and want to get in everything on your must-see list.

 Get a Lift with the Hop-On Hop-Off Sightseeing Tour

 There is so much to see and do in Boston and all that walking is sure to wear you out.
 Save your feet with the CityView Hop-On Hop-Off Boston Trolley Sightseeing Tour and see more of the city in less time.